plone/training/docs/mastering-plone/features.md

 - Change the title to `Plone Conference 2050, Solis Lacus, Mars`.
 - Remove the text blocks below the title by selecting all and deleting them.
 - Add some dummy text.
-- Click somewhere in the text, press return and see the block beeing splitted.
+- Click somewhere in the text, press return and see the block being splitted.
 - Save the page.

 If you have already content in your instance, you may want to delete it.